abuonomo/concatenate-me-plz/README.md

 A script for concatenating data from multiple csv files in a given directory.
 The script will retain the headers and repeat them on every other row of the output contentated file.
 This is an oddity which is needed for downstream processing.

 ## Usage
-You will need to place the directory with the csvs you want to concatenate into the `data` directory with the title `All_subjects_spreadsheets`.
+You will need to place the directory with the csvs you want to concatenate into the `data` directory with the title `All_subjects_spreadsheets` so that you have: `<project root>/data/All_subjects_spreadsheets`.

 While in the root of this repository, run the following command:
 ```bash